 2.2.2 The experimental approach

 This was used for specific research questions pertaining to dominance, hierarchy, and response to novel stimuli.
-This design involved manipulation of chimpanzees’ proximity and eating of food while keeping others constant to observe changes in behaviors.
+This design involved the manipulation of chimpanzees’ proximity and eating of food while keeping others constant to observe changes in behaviors.
 This was very evident during the introduction of bamboo poles with the cocktail of honey and ground nuts put in their internodes.
 This was important to allow causation analysis.

 2.2.3 Longitudinal research approach